 More than 16 million people in the United States are living with some form of cognitive impairment, according to the CDC.
-Jeffrey Mark, MD, at All Functional Health in the Bay Area- San Ramon and Turlock, California, understands how cognitive decline affects your performance at work, school, and even at home with your family.
+Jeffrey Mark, MD, at All Functional Health in New Eastside- Chicago, Illinois, as well as the Bay Area- San Ramon and Turlock, California, understands how cognitive decline affects your performance at work, school, and even at home with your family.
 At All Functional Health, Dr. Mark can determine the root of your cognitive decline and find the right treatment for you.
 Call the office or schedule an appointment online to learn more.

 Cognitive decline, or cognitive impairment, occurs when you begin struggling with your cognitive abilities.
 This includes trouble remembering, concentrating, learning new information, and making sound decisions.

 Most people struggle with cognitive decline later in life, but a cognitive impairment can happen at any age, which is why it’s important to watch out for the telltale signs.

 The signs of cognitive decline or impairment can be subtle at first, but they tend to worsen over time.
 Some of the most common signs to look out for include: